 When you subscribe to a shared hosting service, your website will share a common server with many other small websites.

-The main con is that you don’t get any advanced features like a free domain name and free email services.
+The main con is that you don’t get advanced features like a free domain name and email services.
 You will have a tough time if your website suddenly attracts a lot of visitors due to the low bandwidth on offer.

 Virtual Private Server (VPS) Hosting